 You’ve bought the freshest coffee beans in town.
 What’s next?
 The key to retaining freshness for their entire shelf life is to store the beans correctly, in a vacuum-sealed container.

 The greatest enemies of coffee beans are air, moisture, heat, and light.
 That is why an opaque airtight container like this will keep your coffee beans fresher for longer.

-Now that you know how to track down the freshest coffee beans, it is time to learn how to choose the ideal ones for your personal palate.
-Here’s the perfect guide to help you select the best coffee beans that suit your taste buds.
+Now that you know how to track down the freshest coffee beans, here’s the perfect guide to help you select the best coffee beans that suit your taste buds.